21 Easy Finger Painting Ideas For Babies & Toddlers 1-2 Years Old

 2. Have a buffer zone

-Create a protective space just outside of the painting space in case the mess doesn’t stay fully contained to just the painting space.
+Create a protective space just outside of the painting space in case the mess doesn’t stay fully contained in just the painting space.

-3. Use two or three colors that mix nicely together, or use primary colors (red, yellow, blue.)
+3. Use 2-3 colors that mix nicely together, or use primary colors (red, yellow, blue.)

-Limiting the amount of colors is less overwhelming for a toddler, and may extend their attention span since they can focus better with fewer options.
+Limiting the colors of finger paint is less overwhelming for a toddler, and may extend their attention span since they can focus better with fewer options.

 4. Be firm yet gentle in setting boundaries